robintrayler/astroBayes_manuscript/manuscript.md

 ## Case Study: Bridge Creek Limestone

-**This is mostly placeholder text.
-Steve please expand the this section as you see fit**
+==This is mostly placeholder text.
+Steve please expand the this section as you see fit==

 The Bridge Creek Limestone is the uppermost member of the Greenhorn Formation of central Colorado.
 It is primarily composed of hemipelagic marlstones and limestone couplets that extend laterally for over 1,000 km in the Western Interior Basin [@elder1994].
 These couplets are characterized by alternations from darker organic carbon rich laminated clay and mudstones to lighter carbonate rich, organic poor limestone facies.
 Previous work has reported Milankovich scale cyclicity in the Bridge Creek Limestone  and ^40^Ar/^39^Ar ages from several bentonites throughout the section [@sageman1998; @meyers2001; @meyers2012]. @meyers2012 previously calibrated the age of the Cenomanian-Turonian boundary as 93.90±0.15Ma (mean±95%CI) using a Bayesian "stacked bed" algorithm [@buck1991] that respects both superposition and astrochronologic durations between the dates and the boundary position.